 Rich was born in 1902 in Illinois.
 By 1910 the family was in New Mexico, by 1920 in Shreveport, where as a boy Rich sold newspapers on the street.
 The ink from those newspapers obviously seeped into his blood.
-Soon thereafter the Richharts moved to Fort Worth, where Rich attended Central High School and helped to found the Pantherette school newspaper.
-(Central High would become Paschal High in 1935.)
+Soon thereafter the Richharts moved to Fort Worth, where Rich attended Fort Worth High School and helped to found the Pantherette school newspaper.
+(Fort Worth High School would become Paschal High in 1935.)

 While still in high school Rich was working for the Star-Telegram.
 Clip is from February 5, 1922.

 When he attended TCU he was the university’s first sports public relations director.